jdblack/odoo_docker/README.md

 Using an `.env` file makes it easy to manage environment-specific settings and ensures your sensitive data isn’t hard-coded into your commands or configuration files.

-> [!TIP]
-> You can change the .env file to quickly change between environments or customers.
-> For example, you can create a `.env.production` file for production deployments.

-> [!TIP]
-> If you use Docker BuildKit, you do not need to specify the `env_file`
-> directive in your `docker-compose.yml` file if the file is named `.env`.

 ## Docker